View All 1807 Capped Bust Half Dollar

 Description

 The 1807 Capped Bust, Large Stars Half Dollar is a half dollar produced at the Philadelphia Mint as part of the Capped Bust Half Dollars 1807-1839 series.
-Total mintage reached 750,500.
-The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
-Designed by John Reich.
+With a mintage of 750,500, this is a less common issue — the lowest mintage among 4 mint variants, representing only 25% of total production.
+The obverse features Liberty facing left wearing a mob cap or turban, designed by John Reich who worked as an indentured servant at the Mint and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM within a motto scroll.
+First year of John Reich's Capped Bust Half Dollar, replacing the Draped Bust design.
+Multiple die varieties exist for this transitional first year.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $1.5K to $54K depending on grade and condition.
 Struck in 89.2% silver, 10.8% copper, weighing 13.5 grams, 32.5 mm in diameter, with a lettered: fifty cents or half a dollar edge.
 Cataloged as PCGS #6088.
-John Reich's Capped Bust Half Dollar is one of the most variety-rich series in U.S. A cornerstone of U.S. type collecting.
-Overton die varieties provide deep specialization.
-The 1807 is the first year and the 1838-O (only 20 known) is an extreme rarity.

 External References